samkyuseo/samkyuseo/README.md

 - 👋 Hi, I’m @samkyuseo
 - 👀 I’m interested in application development
-- 🌱 I’m currently learning full stack development and Kubernetes devops
+- 🌱 I’m currently learning full stack development and Kubernetes
-- 💞️ I’m looking to collaborate on any cool app ideas that would help people
 - 📫 How to reach me - linkedin.com/in/samkyuseo

 <!---